RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 ```
 Note that the class will be instantiated when the config is loaded, so you don't have to write any code to do that.
 To use a different model you can just modify the config.

 Sometimes speechbrain's models (e.g. the VanillaNN above) use an `input_shape` to allow them to infer the output shape (by running the model).
 This is implemented by having those models inherit from `speechbrain.nnet.containers.Sequential` ([code link](https://github.com/speechbrain/speechbrain/blob/424e7921531b0ea6523557ef0fd6ca249936bd26/speechbrain/nnet/containers.py#L18)) which has an `append` method which you use when successively adding layers (this will then pass the input shape and check it works).
+If this doesn't make sense it's okay, it's a detail.

 The `Brain` class is initialized with this yaml config, and will hold a reference to the model, the loss, the optimizer, but not the dataset/dataloaders.
 In contrast to other toolkits speechbrain defines much more in the config.

 How the model is used is specified by overriding two methods (of the `Brain` class) `compute_forward` and `compute_objectives`.
 The former defines how to get from the data to the outputs you need to compute the loss.
 You then use the latter to define how to compute the loss from those outputs (it's called automatically after the former).
 Sometimes the implementation will be extremely simple: In `compute_forward` you call the model and in `compute_objectives` you call the loss defined in your config.

-The data is typically stored in CSV format (with filepaths pointing to audio data) which you load to a `DynamicItemDataset` like:
+The data is typically stored in CSV format (with filepaths pointing to audio data) which you load to a `DynamicItemDataset` like (`sb`  is  the speechbrain package):
 ```
 train_data = sb.dataio.dataset.DynamicItemDataset.from_csv(csv_path=hparams["train_csv"])
 ```